kerimala/filament/docs/10-testing/04-testing-schemas.md

 });
 ```

-To check if the component exists and passes a given truth test, you can pass a function to the second argument of `assertSchemaComponentExists()`, returning true or false if the component passes the test or not:
+To check if the component exists and passes a given truth test, you can pass a function to the `checkComponentUsing` argument of `assertSchemaComponentExists()`, returning true or false if the component passes the test or not:

 ```php
 use Filament\Forms\Components\Component;